the-teachingRSE-project/competencies/competencies.md

 may require mastery in refactoring techniques and in the usage of specialised code transformation tools.

 #### Web-development RSE
-This RSE is additionally skilled in the development of web applications and/or mobile apps.
+This RSE is skilled in the development of web applications and/or mobile apps.
 They have expertise in one or more of frontend development, backend development and the design or implementation of APIs, for example to support research data portals or big research projects.
 Since a lot of web services for research may be accessible to a large audience or even to the public,